-The individual and consolidated statements of value added ("DVA") for the year ended December 31, 2021, prepared under the responsibility of the Company's Management, were subject to audit procedures performed together with the audit of the Company's individual and consolidated financial statements.
-In forming our opinion, we assess whether these statements are reconciled with the other financial statements and accounting records, as applicable, and whether their form and content are in accordance with the criteria set out in technical pronouncement CPC 09 - Statement of Value Added.
-In our opinion, these statements of value added were appropriately prepared, in all material respects, in accordance with the criteria set out in such technical pronouncement and are consistent in relation to the individual and consolidated financial statements taken as a whole.
+The individual and consolidated statements of value added ("DVA") for the year ended December 31, 2022, prepared under the responsibility of the Company's Management and presented as supplemental information for purposes of the IFRSs, were subject to audit procedures performed together with the audit of the Company's financial statements.
+In forming our opinion, we assess whether these statements are reconciled with the other financial statements and accounting records, as applicable, and whether their form and content are in accordance with the criteria set out in NBC TG 09 - Statement of Value Added.
+In our opinion, these statements of value added were appropriately prepared, in all material respects, in accordance with the criteria set out in such standard and are consistent in relation to the individual and consolidated financial statements taken as a whole.